GESS Talks Live

 Clemmie Stewart | Executive Principal | Beech Hall School Riyadh

-In this armchair chat, we will explore the powerful intersection of dialogue, global citizenship education, and virtual exchange.
+In this session, we will explore the powerful intersection of dialogue, global citizenship education, and virtual exchange.
 Building on the work of Generation Global, this conversation will discuss how digital platforms can connect young people from diverse backgrounds, empowering them to engage in meaningful, open-minded dialogue.
-We’ll highlight examples of how dialogue can be effectively integrated into diverse curricula, from language learning to social studies, & explore how these conversations tackle critical global issues.
-Outcomes Understand the core principles of dialogue and how it underpins global citizenship education Explore how virtual exchange platforms can facilitate cross-cultural conversations and empathy-building among young people Discuss the challenges and opportunities of promoting dialogue in the digital space and its impact on global issues Reflect on the role of technology in creating more connected, inclusive, and informed global communities
+We’ll highlight examples of how dialogue can be effectively integrated into diverse curricula, from language learning to social studies and explore how these conversations tackle critical global issues.

 Language : English